Kalangala District

 Kalangala, also known as Ssesse, is a district in Central Uganda.
 The district is coterminous with the Ssese Islands in Lake Victoria and does not have territory on mainland Uganda.
 Like other Ugandan districts, it is named after its 'chief town', Kalangala which is located on Bugala Island, the largest of the Ssese Islands.
+To reach Kalangala town on Bugala island one has to board a boat at specified points (ports/landing sites) or use one of the Ferries sailing through the Bukakata-Luku route that joins the town with the mainland in Masaka District.
+There is also a relatively longer route that passes via Nakiwogo in Wakiso district to connect to Lutoboka on Bugala Island.

 Location

 Kalangala District is bordered by Mpigi District and Wakiso District to the north, Mukono District to the northeast and east, the Republic of Tanzania to the south, Rakai District to the southwest, Masaka District to the west and Kalungu District to the northwest.
 The Kalangala district headquarters are located approximately 60 km, across water, southwest of Entebbe, in Wakiso District.
 The coordinates of the district are: 00 26S, 32 15E.

 Overview

 Kalangala District covers an area of 9103 km2, of which only 468.3 km2 (5.1%) is land and the rest is open water.
 The district is made up of eighty four widely scattered islands in the northwestern part of Lake Victoria of which only forty three are inhabited.
 The biggest island is Bugala Island which covers 296 km2 or 63.2% of the district land mass.